 Do these lessons add significantly to teacher's workload?

 Our pilot teachers found the Tech We Can lesson plans really easy to follow and to prepare for.
-The online video tutorials are all around 10 minutes long – our aim is to ensure that after watching the video and reading the provided plan all teachers will be ready to deliver the lesson to their students.
+The online video tutorials are all around 10 minutes long – our aim is to ensure that after watching the video and reading the provided plan all teachers and parents will be ready to deliver the lesson to their students/children.
 All resources and app links are also provided on the online portal.

 Are these lessons suitable for children with Special Educational Needs?